Double Circle Ranch is now AZ66!

 Here’s a spot to put on your Arizona Pilot Bucket List: Escalante, UT (1L7).
 At 245NM from Phoenix, Escalante could be the perfect breakfast run, or a great weekend getaway.
 Escalante is a cute little town, steeped in Mormon history, surrounded by incredible parks and scenery.
 There are outdoor activities galore: hiking, biking

-October GAARMS Report by Fred Gibbs
+October GAARMS Report

 “LADY LUCK” still continues to smile on the GA community here in Arizona!
 We are still at the “ONLY ONE FATAL ACCIDENT” rate so far state-wide for 2015, and only two out-of-state fatal accidents involving an Arizona-based pilot.
 Whatever you are doing, keep doing it!
 Just in case you were wondering, I did not include the military